 Summer Semester III (13)

 IUPUI Campus Parking - Student Surface Annual Permit

 International Student Visa Processing Fee (if applicable)

-$40 each (one prior to admission and one prior to beginning clinical rotations)
+estimated $40 each (varies based on prior residence/one prior to admission and one prior to beginning clinical rotations)

 Estimated $800 per semester